paleopollen/ndpi-tile-cropper-cli/README.md

 ## Docker-based Installation and Run Instructions (Recommended)

+Note: This is not tested on Apple Silicon M series chips.

 ### Prerequisites

 Docker must be installed on the host machine.
 Please refer to